-- 1. Detect capability for hardware multi-threading support in the processor. - 2.
-Identify the maximum number of logical processors in a physical processor package.
+- 2. Identify the maximum number of logical processors in a physical processor package.
 This is used to determine the topological relationship between logical processors and the physical package. - 3.
 Identify the maximum number of processor cores in a physical processor package.
 This is used to determine the topological relationship between processor cores and the physical package. - 4.
 Extract the initial APIC ID for the logical processor where the current thread is executing. - 5.
 Calculate a mask from the maximum count that the bit field can represent. - 6.
 Use full 8-bit ID and mask to extract sub-field IDs.

+'''

-Example 7-1 Support Routines for Detecting Hardware Multi-Threading and Identifying the Relationships Between Package, Core and Logical Processors
+Example 7-1.
+Support Routines for Detecting Hardware Multi-Threading and Identifying the Relationships Between Package, Core and Logical Processors

+'''
-1. Detect support for Hardware Multi-Threading Support in a processor.

-- // Returns a non-zero value if CPUID reports the presence of hardware multi-threading - // support in the physical package where the current logical processor is located. - // This does not guarrantee BIOS or OS will enable all logical processors in the physical - // package and make them available to applications. - // Returns zero if hardware multi-threading is not present.
+- 1. Detect support for Hardware Multi-Threading Support in a processor. - // Returns a non-zero value if CPUID reports the presence of hardware multi-threading - // support in the physical package where the current logical processor is located. - // This does not guarantee BIOS or OS will enable all logical processors in the physical - // package and make them available to applications. - // Returns zero if hardware multi-threading is not present.

-#define HWMT_BIT 0x1000000
+#define HWMT\BIT 0x1000000